Floe-Project/Floe/docs/src/develop/develop-libraries.md

 This document explains the details of Floe's sample library format and how to develop libraries for it.
 Developing libraries for Floe does require some basic programming knowledge.

-Be sure to read the [About Sample Libraries](../about/sample-libraries.md) document first.
+Be sure to read the [About Sample Libraries](../about/sample-libraries.md) page first.

 ## Why a new format?
 No existing format met our required criteria for Floe: